nickblackbourn/process-semantic-layer/README.md

 # Process Semantic Layer - Proof of Concept

 A lightweight semantic layer demonstrating how a concept graph guides enterprise document retrieval.
-This PoC combines business process concepts, document tagging, embeddings, and vector similarity search through a simple FastAPI endpoint.
+This PoC combines business process concepts, document tagging, embeddings, and vector similarity search in a working Python pipeline.

 ## Purpose